gyzag/pssc/README.md

 | DIRECTION        | int        | car direction             |
 | SPEED            | int        | car speed                 |
 | CAR_STATUS       | string     | Carrying passenger or not |
+You can use your own data.
 ## Demo
+Demo1 is the cluster result from Wuchang Railway Station to Optics Valley square.
 ![](https://github.com/gyzag/pssc/raw/master/img/Demo1.png)
+Demo2 is the cluster result from Wuchang Railway Station to Wuhan Railway Station.
 ![](https://github.com/gyzag/pssc/raw/master/img/Demo2.png)